Note: The Scientific Track is conducted entirely in English.

 Industrial Experience Papers

-should describe a significant experience in applying software quality technology in a real-world context and should carefully identify and discuss important lessons learned so that other researchers and/or practitioners can benefit from the experience.
-The author(s) should provide (empirical) evidence supporting the experience and derived conclusions.
+should describe significant observations, insights and experience about real-world applications related to software and systems quality.
+Papers should carefully identify and discuss important lessons learned so that other researchers and/or practitioners can benefit from this experience.
+Authors should clearly describe the real-world context (system, project, team/organization, applied tools and technologies, etc.) and provide empirical evidence supporting the experience and derived conclusions.

-Full Papers should be 15-20 pages (in Springer LNBIP proceedings format) and include an abstract of up to 150 words.
+- Full Papers: should be 15-20 pages (in Springer LNBIP proceedings format)